The 7 concerns school leaders have about taking catering in house and why you should consider a management support service.

 Through our CMC Tracker, your Catering manager will have access to a wealth of audited suppliers and they will have greater choice and freedom when ordering provisions.
 Your CMC Consultant will work with them to ensure that their product choice is suitable to meet the budget whilst providing the best quality meals for your pupils.

-We also ask you to pay your own invoices, that way you have control of the purse strings and complete transparency of costs.
+We help to set up supplier accounts in your schools name and also ask you to pay your own invoices, that way you have control of the purse strings and have complete transparency of costs.

 7 – We want our pupils to have a great lunch

-Our belief is that everything we do is about a child’s lunch.
-We know that for many children their school dinner might be the only hot meal they have that day.
-That’s why we budget for a higher plate cost than many caterers as we believe that the best quality food and the best menus cooked by an in-house school catering team is the best recipe for a great lunch.
+At the heart of everything we do is one simple belief: it’s all about a child’s lunch.
+We understand that, for many pupils, their school dinner may be the only hot meal they receive that day.
+That’s why we allocate a higher plate cost than many other caterers—because we believe that high-quality ingredients, thoughtful menus, and food cooked by a dedicated in-house school catering team are the essential ingredients for a truly great lunch.

 Want to know about how we can support you with your in-house catering service?
 Give us a call on 01254 351887 or drop us a line enquiries@cmcschoolfood.co.uk we’re always here to help.